Best daily deals

 Steam link Testing Network

-If you’re a fan of Steam, you probably know Valve has an app for streaming your Steam library.
-This app is called Steam Link and is inspired by the discontinued Steam Link hardware.
-Steam Link is available for free on many platforms (including Android).
-Like the Moonlight gaming tool, it allows you to use your gaming rig as a host to stream games to clients.
+If you’re a fan of Steam, you probably know Valve has an app for streaming your Steam library called Steam Link.
+It’s available for free on many platforms (including Android).
+Like Moonlight, you can use your gaming PC as a host.

-In other words, Steam Link is a valuable tool if you are primarily a Steam user and the games you want to play are supported.
-The benefit of the Moonlight gaming tool is that both of these limitations are gone.
-You can stream any game you want from any source.
+Naturally, Moonlight circumvents these limitations.
+You can stream any game from any source.
 If it’s installed on your host PC, you can play it on any of your clients.

 How does Moonlight work?